DHTMLX/docs-spreadsheet/docs/vuejs_integration.md

 ## Initialization

-There are two possible scenarios of initializing SpreadSheet inside a Vue application.
-One consists in isolating SpreadSheet structure and data inside of the Vue component and another one suggests separating view and data parts with the possibility of interaction between them.
+There are two possible scenarios of initializing Spreadsheet inside a Vue application.
+One consists in isolating Spreadsheet structure and data inside of the Vue component and another one suggests separating view and data parts with the possibility of interaction between them.

 ### Scenario 1.
 Isolating Spreadsheet in a Vue component